 Some people would do anything to shrink pores.
-But pores, be it large or small, aren’t your enemy!
-In fact, pores are your skin’s best friend.
-Releasing oil, sweat, and toxins from your skin, pores are all over your body.
+But pores, be it large pores or small, aren’t your enemy!
+In fact, they are your skin’s best friend.

-Just look on your hands, your feet, and more obviously… your face.
-Your skin’s pores are conduits, think of them like vent holes in house, to remove waste products from your body.
-That said, they have a pretty big job and can get bigger for a variety of reasons.
+Take a look at your hands, your feet, and more obviously… your face.
+Your skin’s pores are conduits.
+Think of them as vent holes (or chimney pipes) that remove waste products from your body up through your layers of skin.
+Though the appearance of large pores can be incredibly frustrating, we need pores to perform these essential functions.
+That said, they have a pretty big job and can grow larger for a variety of reasons.

-If the pores on your face are more noticeable than in other areas, it may be due to the fact that the skin on your face tends to produce more oil than other places like your feet.
+If the pores on your face are more noticeable than on other areas of your body, it may be due to the fact that the skin on your face tends to produce more oil than places like your feet.
 For this reason, many people have larger pores on their face.

 Here are 12 ways to shrink your pores, fast!